I-Dromel/GERESA/composer-comments.md

 ### release
 Release a module.
-Run all checks and tests, remove dev dependencies, builds a zip ready to be published and restores dev dependencies.
+Run all checks and tests, remove dev dependencies, build a zip ready to be published and restores dev dependencies.

 ### build
 Build a module ZIP.